bcristol93/argo_seir-eakf-modeling/README.md

 # argo_seir-eakf-modeling

 This repository contains an end-to-end Jupyter notebook for reproducing the analysis outputs written to `./outputs4/`.
+Only ARGOX_E2E_FINAL v2.ipynb is required to reproduce all results.

 **Primary notebook to run:**
 - `ARGOX_E2E_FINAL v2.ipynb`  (recommended / most up-to-date)